 - All Project Areas MUST include an Affordable Housing Development (AHD) or Housing Related Infrastructure (HRI) near a Transit Station/Stop, served by at least one Qualifying Transit.
 This level of service must have been publicly posted by the provider at some point between January 2024 and the time of application.
-The Qualifying Transit must be located no farther than one-half (0.50) mile from the AHD along a pedestrian access route. - Project Area Types and specific requirements: - Transit-Oriented Development (TOD) Project Area - AHD must not be located in a Rural Area and must be served by High Quality Transit - o Integrated Connectivity Project (ICP) Project Area. - AHD must not be located in a Rural Area and not served by High Quality Transit, but must be served by Qualifying Transit. - Rural Innovation Project Area (RIPA) - AHD must be located within a Rural Area and must be served by either a High Quality Transit or Qualifying Transit. - All Project Area Types are subject to the following minimum and maximum award amounts: Minimum: \$10 million.
+The Qualifying Transit must be located no farther than one-half (0.50) mile from the AHD along a Pedestrian Access Route.
+Rural Innovation Project Areas (RIPA) can include an existing or planned Transit Station/Stop as long as it is in place by the time a certificate of occupancy is provided. - Project Area Types and specific requirements: - o Transit-Oriented Development (TOD) Project Area - AHD must not be located in a Rural Area and must be served by High Quality Transit - o Integrated Connectivity Project (ICP) Project Area. - AHD must not be located in a Rural Area and not served by High Quality Transit, but must be served by Qualifying Transit. - Rural Innovation Project Area (RIPA) - AHD must be located within a Rural Area and must be served by either a High Quality Transit or Qualifying Transit.
+Transit must be in place by the time a certificate of occupancy is provided - All Project Area Types are subject to the following minimum and maximum award amounts: Minimum: \$10 million.
 Maximum: \$50 million (\$35 million for AHD/HRI, \$15 million for STI/TRA).